tbgicgeb/ThyPredict/README.md

 # Thypredict Pipeline

-Thypridict is a pipeline for analyzing and predicting thyroid image.
+Thypredict is a pipeline for analyzing and predicting thyroid image.
 This repository contains the essential scripts and instructions to get started.

 ## Prerequisites